-- Create a liquidity deficit; reserve requirements increase the demand for central bank liquidity.
-In order to fulfil the higher reserve requirements, central banks have to provide the banking system with the necessary liquidity.
-It is deemed easier to influence money market rates when the banking system has a structural liquidity deficit vis-a vis the central bank.
+- Create or enlarge a structural liquidity deficit: reserve requirements increase the demand for central bank liquidity.
+In order for credit institutions to fulfill reserve requirements, central banks have to provide the banking system with the necessary liquidity.

 The required amount to be held by each institution is determined as a function of the institution’s reserve base.
 The reserve base is defined as liability items on the institution’s balance sheet, including deposits and debt securities issued.
-Currently, this reserve ratio is at 1 per cent.
+Currently, this reserve ratio is 1 per cent.

 Compliance with reserve requirements

-Compliance with reserve requirements is determined on the basis of an institution's average daily reserve holdings over a one-month maintenance period.
-Required reserves are remunerated at a rate based on the main refinancing operations rate, and thus close to market rates.
-However, balances held in excess of requirements, i.e. excess reserves, are not remunerated.
-It is therefore in a credit institution’s best interests to actively manage the minimum reserve account.
+Compliance with reserve requirements is determined on the basis of an institution's average daily reserve holdings over one maintenance period.
+Required reserves are remunerated at the main refinancing operations rate.
+However, balances held in excess of requirements, i.e. excess reserves, are remunerated at zero per cent or the deposit facility rate, whichever is lower.
 When an institution fails to meet its minimum reserve obligations, sanctions may be imposed.

 Minimum Reserve Maintenance Period and Remuneration Rate